Buildings, fences and other works on common land in England

 1.3 The guide is not and cannot be an authoritative statement of the existing law.
 Those who need that must refer to legislation and cases, and the books mentioned at the end of the guide.
 It must also be remembered that the law is always changing: a decision of the High Court or a new Act of Parliament may make some aspect of the paper incorrect.

-1.4 Readers in classes B and C must be strongly recommended to obtain expert professional advice and representation.
+1.4 Readers in classes b and c in 1.1. above must be strongly recommended to obtain expert professional advice and representation.
 It is not a subject suited to amateur do-it-yourself and not every local solicitor or surveyor may be aware of all the difficulties that could arise but rarely come to his or her attention.
 However, all those concerned should be mindful of what might be involved so that they can discuss proposals with their professional consultants and consider what actions are the most desirable at any point in the proceedings.

 1.5 While much of this guide may appear to be concerned with operations initiated by people not connected with the common, it is important for owners and commoners to realise that it also concerns their own proposals.
 Objections of others may have to be taken into account.